 - Expired food = wasted money

-- Overflowing pantry = can't see what ingredients you have and duplicate them
+- Overflowing pantry = can't see what ingredients you have, resulting in duplication

 - Crammed cabinets = overspending on multiple dishes and gadgets

-Since the kitchen is often the hub of the home, it has a tendency to clutter.
-No wonder the Ikea survey found 50% of the world's kitchens have junk drawers.
-Categorize yours by adding small plastic or wooden drawer organizers for things like thumbtacks, rubber bands, scissors, and tape.
+Since the kitchen is usually the hub of your home, it attracts clutter.
+Organize your junk drawers by adding small plastic or wooden drawer organizers for things like thumbtacks, rubber bands, scissors, and tape.

 Add pull-out drawers in your bottom cupboards to make everything easily accessible and easy to see.
 You'll thank yourself when you get older, too.